cburgmer/json-path-comparison/bug_reports/Perl_JSON-Path.md

   ```
   Error:
   ```
-  perl: warning: Setting locale failed.
-  perl: warning: Please check that your locale settings:
-  	LANGUAGE = (unset),
-  	LC_ALL = "",
-  	LC_COLLATE = "C",
-  	LANG = "en_US.UTF-8"
-      are supported and installed on your system.
-  perl: warning: Falling back to the standard locale ("C").
   Assertion (":" is not an operator) failed! at build/lib/perl5/Carp/Assert.pm line 282, <STDIN> line 4.
   	Carp::Assert::assert(...) called at build/lib/perl5/JSON/Path/Evaluator.pm line 217